ratwolfzero/hopalong_python/README.md

 \end{cases}
 $$

-This adjustment alters the behavior of certain parameter sets, often leading to intricate, fractal-like patterns instead of periodic or fixed-point dynamics
+This adjustment alters the behavior of certain parameter sets, often leading to intricate, fractal-like patterns instead of periodic or fixed-point dynamics.

 Periodic Orbits Defined:
 Periodic orbits are trajectories in which the system revisits the same state after a fixed number of iterations.

 Example Parameters Yielding Intricate Patterns: